ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 ### TypedDicts (PEP 589 and extensions)

 A `TypedDict` is a way to describe the expected shape of dictionaries with specific string keys.
-Introduced in Python 3.8, TypedDict allows you to create a type that expects certain keys with certain value types, mimicking the behavior of JavaScript objects or dataclasses but for dicts.
+`TypedDict` creates a type that expects certain keys with certain value types, mimicking the behavior of JavaScript objects or dataclasses but for dicts.
 For example:

 ```python